ALL ABOUT OREGANO OIL

 Approximately 200 lbs. of Oregano herb are required to produce 2 lbs. of the essential oil.
 The oil is a thin, dark liquid with a powerful aroma that can be described as spicy and similar to that of Camphor.

-The uses for Oregano Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
+The uses of Oregano Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
 Its many forms include massage oils or gels, sanitizing gels or sprays, skin creams, soaps, and shampoos.

 Used in aromatherapy, Oregano Oil’s fragrance is inhaled and scent receptors in the brain’s emotional powerhouse process the smell as calming, allowing the brain and body to relax.
 Similarly, a few drops smoothed onto a pillow may promote the faster onset of sleep.
 Diffusing Oregano Oil can reduce symptoms of cold and cough when inhaled deeply due to its expectorant properties.
 Individuals suffering from nasal congestion due to cough and cold may find that mucus buildup is loosening and is dispelled much easier when blowing the nose.
 Flu and general sickness symptoms may diminish when Oregano Oil is inhaled.
 For women suffering from irregular menstrual cycles, the emmenagogue properties of Oregano Oil can help balance moods, as it is believed to also balance hormonal shifts.
 By placing a couple of drops in a steaming bowl of hot water and leaning over it for a few minutes to inhale the aromatic vapors with a towel draped over the head and the bowl, Oregano Oil can be used to clear up a sinus infection.
 Alternatively, 1-2 drops of Oregano Essential Oil can be added to a clean, dry handkerchief and the aroma can be inhaled.